vitasdk/samples/README.md

 ## Notes on XML
 - UTF-8 character encoding, CRLF line termination.
 - File size shall not exceed 32KB.
-- Different visual styles are available, check the sample `pretty_livearea`.
+- Different visual styles are available, check the sample `pretty_livearea` for an example.

 ## License